shiventi/sparq/docs/progress.md

 # sparq Progress

+## SEPT 25, 2025
+- Fixed ge_courses.json to correctly include courses that satisfy multiple GE areas.
+- Created unique_course_id to see what courses have not been mapped yet.
+- Found all the courses that SJSU offers and saved it.

 ## SEPT 24, 2025
 - Updated the FourYearPlan class to get the url from the sjsu_majors.json
 - Use AI model to automatically parse the classes.